 The 26th President of the University of Vermont

-Biography of Thomas Sullivan
+Biography of E. Thomas Sullivan, J.D.

-He was Senior Vice President for Academic Affairs and Provost at the University of Minnesota beginning in July 2004 and served in that role through January 2012.
+Tom Sullivan became the 26th President of the University of Vermont in July 2012.
+Prior to becoming President, he served as Senior Vice President for Academic Affairs and Provost at the University of Minnesota from July 2004 and through January 2012.

-He also served as the eighth dean of the University of Minnesota Law School from 1995 to 2002.
+He served as the eighth dean of the University of Minnesota Law School from 1995 to 2002.
 Upon finishing his term as dean, he returned to full-time research and teaching.
-In June of 2003, he received the J. William Elwin, Jr., Award from the American Bar Association Section of Legal Education for leadership and contributions to law school development.
+In June 2003, he received the J. William Elwin, Jr., Award from the American Bar Association Section of Legal Education for leadership and contributions to law school development.
 At the University of Minnesota Law School, he has received the Stanley V. Kinyon Teacher of the Year Award for Excellence in Teaching.
 In 2005, he was appointed the Julius E. Davis Chair in Law.
 He has chaired the ABA Section of Legal Education, and has chaired the Association of American Law Schools Section on Antitrust and Economic Regulation.
-On several occasions, he has been a consultant to the U.S. Senate Judiciary Committee on judicial nominations to the Supreme Court, and to the U.S. Senate Commerce Committee on mergers..
+On several occasions, he has been a consultant to the U.S. Senate Judiciary Committee on judicial nominations to the Supreme Court, and to the U.S. Senate Com-merce Committee on mergers.

 On two occasions he has been a visiting faculty member at Georgetown University Law Center in Washington, D.C.
 He twice has been a visiting scholar at Cambridge University in England.
 During the fall semester 2002, he was a visiting professor of law at the University of California, Berkeley (Boalt Hall).
-During 2012, he is a visiting faculty member at the University of Chicago and at New York University.
+During 2012, he was a visiting faculty member at New York University.
 Before coming to the University of Minnesota, Sullivan served for six years as dean of the University of Arizona College of Law and as associate dean at Washington University in St. Louis.
 He began his career in higher education as a faculty member at the University of Missouri, Columbia.
-Sullivan graduated magna cum laude from law school at Indiana University in 1973, where he served as an editor on the Indiana Law Review.
-After law school, he worked for a federal judge, in Miami Florida, and thereafter was a trial attorney in the U.S. Department of Justice in the Attorney General’s Honors Program.
-Before entering Law School teaching in 1979, he was an antitrust litigator with the New York and Washington, D.C., firm of Donovan, Newton, Leisure and Irvine.
+He graduated magna cum laude from law school at Indiana University in 1973, where he served as an editor on the Indiana Law Review.
+After law school, he clerked for a federal judge, in Miami, Florida, and thereafter was a trial attorney in the U.S. Department of Justice in the Attorney General’s Honors Program.
+Before entering Law School teaching in 1979, he was an antitrust litigator with the New York and Washington, D.C., firm of Donovan, Leisure, Newton, and Irvine.
 Throughout his career he has continued to serve as a consultant on antitrust, complex litigation, and Federal Court matters.

-Last modified April 11 2013 08:40 AM
+Last modified September 2013